-Architecture For Landmark Nationwide Opioid Settlement Unveiled
+Architecture For Possible Nationwide Opioid Settlement Unveiled

 Attorneys for local governments across the country unveiled a plan Friday that they say would move the nation closer to a global settlement of lawsuits stemming from the deadly opioid crisis.